Supply Chain Woes

-Over the past two decades, many manufacturing operations have moved offshore to maintain lower operational costs across numerous industries.
-No one could have guessed that there would be a pandemic at the start of the year that would bring a large number of businesses and operations around the world to a grinding halt.
-The past few months highlighted gaps in various supply chains across the globe.
-Many companies that had pivoted operations found themselves scrambling to get their hands on materials needed to meet rapidly rising demands.
-Several factors would tie to the lack of availability, including any number of breakdowns in third-party suppliers’ supply chain, whether domestic or international.
+Over the past two decades, many manufacturing operations have moved offshore to lower operating costs.
+No one could have foreseen the recent COVID-19 pandemic that brought the world’s economy to a grinding halt.
+Pandemic-related problems exposed gaps in various supply chains across the globe.
+Pharmaceutical companies that had pivoted operations found themselves scrambling to get their hands on raw materials and pre-fabricated components when their suppliers worked out how to operate safely.

 What is a Critical Industry?

 Critical Infrastructure is identified as functions that are essential for the functioning of a society and economy.
-Since then, the National Infrastructure Protection Plan (NIPP) identifies Critical Infrastructure Industries according to a list of 16 specific industries identified as essential to keep our country and economy moving.
+Since 2001, the National Infrastructure Protection Plan (NIPP) lists 16 Critical Infrastructure Industries as essential to keep our country and economy moving.
+These industries are:

 - Commercial facilities